apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple M3 Pro Chip Has 25% Less Memory Bandwidth Than M1/M2 Pro**
+**Your daily horoscope: October 31**

-You can read more about it [here](https://www.macrumors.com/2023/10/31/apple-m3-pro-less-memory-bandwidth/).
+You can read more about it [here](https://www.theglobeandmail.com/life/horoscopes/article-your-daily-horoscope-october-31-5/).

 ## Requirements
 - Python 3.8